ingrammicro/concerto/README.md

 ## Blueprint

-Flexiant Concerto blueprints are the compendium of
+IMCO Cloud Orchestrator blueprints are the compendium of
  - services, they map to Concerto's Web UI cookbooks.
 Use `concerto blueprint services list` to show all cookbooks available at your account.
  - scripts, the provide a way to execute custom scripts after bootstraping, before a clean shutdown, or on demand.
  - templates, an ordered combination of services and scripts.